-Like any other financial product, equity release plans have interest rate, fees and costs.
-However, with economic inflations, the ever-rising standards of living, and unscrupulous lenders cropping up every day, you can get yourself in a pickle, especially if you have no clue about equity release rates or fees.
+Like any other financial product, equity release plans have costs.
+However, with economic inflations, the ever-rising standards of living, and unscrupulous lenders cropping up every day, you can get yourself in a pickle, especially if you have no clue about equity release rates.

 How Much Equity Can You Release?
 Use Our Equity Release Mortgage Calculator